-The Smith School of Business Academic Integrity (https:// smith.queensu.ca/about/academic integrity/) Policy sets out complete procedures and processes for handling suspected departures from academic integrity.
-Students are responsible for familiarizing themselves with the Queens and Smith School of Business Academic Integrity policies.
+The Smith School of Business Academic Integrity (https:// smith.queensu.ca/about/academic_integrity/) Policy sets out complete procedures and processes for handling suspected departures from academic integrity.
+Students are responsible for familiarizing themselves with the policy.
+Normally, where a course professor has a concern about a possible departure from academic integrity, the professor will notify the student and investigate in accordance with Smith policy.
+The student will have an opportunity to respond, and their response will be considered part of the evidence in the case.